jmdewhurst/rusterf/librp-sys/README.md

 3. `generator` represents the onboard Arbitrary Waveform Generator.
 Again, instantiating this will allow the use of the waveform generator, and no two instances should be able to coexist.

 4. `dpin` represents the digital IO pins on board, including the LEDs.
-Again, instantiating this will allow the use of the waveform generator, and no two instances should be able to coexist.
+Again, instantiating this will allow the use of the digital IO pins, and no two instances should be able to coexist.